JeremiasOviedo/PaddleChampion/README.md

 <li>MySQL Workbench for DB visualization</li>
 </ul>

-*These are some functionalities i finished, i'm currently working and progressing in additional features*

 ### :collision: :star2: I'm currently working on Swagger documentation, for the moment i will upload some postman images and describing the endpoints here  :star2: :collision:

+*These are some functionalities i finished*
 ## Registration

 I implemented Spring Security with JWT, you need to create a user and login to get full access to the endpoints